Nolan Jones Preview, Player Props: Rockies vs. Giants

 Nolan Jones At The Plate

-- In 32.5% of his games this year, Jones has had at least one RBI.
-He's picked up more than one in 19.3% and driven in three or more of his team's runs in five contests.
+- Jones has had an RBI in 27 games this year (32.1%), including 16 multi-RBI outings (19.0%).
+He has also driven in three or more of his team's runs in five contests.

-- In 36 of 83 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 36 games this season (42.9%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.